-Digestive enzymes might be the most overlooked, underappreciated part of a healthy digestive system.
-Chances are, you’ve given them little thought.
-Perhaps, you don’t even know what they are.
+Digestive enzymes might be the most overlooked, underappreciated part of a good nutrition plan.
+Even the healthiest diet does little if you don’t have good digestive health.

-About 20% of the US population is known to have a digestive issue, or about 60-70 million people.
+About 20% of the US population is known to have a digestive issue.
+That’s about 60-70 million people.
 The percentage continues to grow in the US and across the world.
-A lack of enzymes contributes to these digestive problems.

-Symptoms can be as subtle as burping or gas following meals, or more extreme like constant diarrhea or periodic pain.
+Symptoms can be as subtle as gas and bloating to more extreme symptoms like constant diarrhea or intermittent pain.

 What are Digestive Enzymes?

-Enzymes speed up the rate of virtually every reaction in the body.
+Enzymes speed up chemical reactions in the body.
 You use more than 5000 different enzymes every day.
 Most of those enzymes are metabolic enzymes, responsible for everything from your thoughts to the thickness of your blood.

 Without digestive enzymes, you wouldn’t break down protein, fat, and carbohydrates, and your foods would pass through you undigested.
-Along the way, the food would destroy the lining of your intestines, cause immune reactions and cause inflammation.
+Along the way, the food would destroy your intestines’ lining, cause immune reactions, and cause inflammation.
 Nutritionally, you’d starve, no matter how much food you ate.

 Digestive enzymes fall into three different categories, based on the macronutrient they act on:

-Common proteases and peptidases: Bromelain, Pancreatin, Papain, Peptidase, Protease, Trypsin
+Common proteases and peptidases include bromelain, Pancreatin, Papain, Peptidase, Protease, and Trypsin.

-Common carbohydrases: Alpha-galactosidase, Amylase, Cellulase, Diastase, Glucoamylase, Invertase, Lactase, Phytase
+Common carbohydrases include Alpha-galactosidase, Amylase, Cellulase, Diastase, Glucoamylase, Invertase, Lactase, and Phytase.

 Proteases and Peptidases (Proteolytic Enzymes)